 Often, when a law enforcement official is assaulted, they don’t necessarily receive the help and guidance they need to navigate the workers’ compensation system if the assault resulted in an injury.
 Workers’ compensation can be slow and it can be difficult to get the benefits that are desperately needed for help with medical bills and time lost from work.

 Thompson Law is thankful for Dallas law enforcement officials and we’re here to help.
-If you’re assaulted and injured, you may have the right to workers’ compensation or to file a personal injury claim.
-We provide free case consultations.
-The call is free and totally confidential.
-Call Thompson Law any time: 866-275-6370.
+If you’re assaulted and injured, you may have the right to workers’ compensation, or be able to file a personal injury claim.